Care Guide

 Feeding

-I screwed up timing of Butternut Box, so for this weekend I've pre-portioned individual tubs of rice, chicken, and carrots which she loves โ€” one per meal, ready to serve.
-No measuring needed, and the probiotic powder is already mixed in.
+I screwed up timing of Butternut Box, so for this weekend I've pre-portioned individual tubs of rice, chicken, and carrots which she does love.
+Each container is one meal ready to serve, so no measuring needed, and the probiotic powder is already mixed in.

 Serve it in her slow feeder bowl.
-I rinse it when she's done breakfast, use again for dinner, then wash thoroughly for the morning (or dishwasher if you're running it overnight)
+I usually rinse it when she's done breakfast, use again for dinner, then wash thoroughly for the morning (or dishwasher if you're running it overnight)

 The feeding routine

-1. When you're preparing it, say "in your crate!" โ€” she'll know food is coming and should head to her crate.
-If she doesn't go immediately, just pause and look at her - the hard stare really works ๐Ÿ˜ฌ.
+1. When you're preparing her food, say "in your crate!"
+She'll know food is coming and should head to her crate.
+If she doesn't go immediately, just pause and look at her... the hard stare really works ๐Ÿ˜ฌ.
 Don't continue until she's in.

 If she doesn't finish

 She's been a bit slower with her food lately & not always finishing in one go.
-You can just leave it and she'll usually go back to it in a reasonable amount of time.
+You can just leave it and she'll usually go back to it within a reasonable amount of time.
 Don't leave it out overnight though - in that case just bin & fresh portion the next day

 Walks